JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 The anti-aliasing described above does not apply to text.

-Text rendering is much more platform-dependent than graphics; Windows, MacOS, and Linux all have their own methods for rendering and rasterizing fonts, and currently Cairo.jl doesn't currently provide an interface to any font rendering APIs.
+Text rendering is much more platform-dependent than graphics; Windows, MacOS, and Linux all have their own methods for rendering and rasterizing fonts, and currently Cairo.jl doesn't provide an interface to the underlying font rendering APIs.

-Consider the following code:
+Consider the following code, which makes an image of the letter "a" and redraws it larger:

 ```julia
 using Luxor